metakgp/gyft/README.md

 <br />

 - Optional flags:
-  - To delete all the recurring events added by the CLI or GYFT Web Application (uses property of recurrence to identify events to delete), you can run `gyft.py` with the `--del-events` flag:
+  - To delete all the recurring events added by the CLI or GYFT Web Application (uses a property of recurrence to identify events to delete), you can run `gyft.py` with the `--del-events` flag:
     ```sh
     python3 gyft.py --del-events
     ```
-  - To specifiy the output file (`.ics`) to which the ICS file will be written, use the `--output` flag.
+  - To specify the output file (`.ics`) to which the ICS file will be written, use the `--output` flag.
     ```sh
     python3 gyft.py --output autumn_2023.ics
     ```